 Frederick Schenk, a Partner, San Diego injury lawyer at CaseyGerry and industry leader in Asbestos litigation, achieved the largest verdict ever in San Diego against an asbestos manufacturer – Owens Corning Fiberglass – obtaining a $2.4 million verdict in punitive damages as well as economic losses.

 In addition, he is a specialist in auto collision litigation and co-author of the LexisNexis California Automobile Litigation Handbook.

-Schenk finds tremendous gratification in his work as an attorney, especially when he provided services to the families of the victims of 9/11 via Trial Lawyers Care, the largest pro bono program in the history of American jurisprudence.
+Schenk finds tremendous gratification in his work as a San Diego accident attorney, especially when he provided services to the families of the victims of 9/11 via Trial Lawyers Care, the largest pro bono program in the history of American jurisprudence.
 “My greatest sense of professional achievement came when I provided pro bono representation for a young man who lost his Muslim wife in the 9/11 attacks,” he recalls.
 “I arbitrated the case in New York and obtained a seven-figure result for him and his late wife’s parents.”

 Raised in Los Angeles by immigrant parents, he speaks fluent Hungarian.
 In his spare time, he enjoys Padres Baseball and playing racquetball, as well as traveling with his wife Shari and their three children.